 Submission of an e-portfolio of artifacts (including those previously mentioned) that specifically relate to your internship learning objectives, with a written summary of each activity attached to the artifact that demonstrates its relationship to the stated objective.

 Completion of a final oral presentation/demonstration that is open to the Thomas community and that incorporates the following:

-A demonstration of outcomes related to the intern's five contracted learning objectives
+A demonstration of outcomes related to the achievement of the intern's five contracted learning objectives

 firstname.lastname@example.org • 207-859-1464